 When a candidate needs to be assessed this will be carried out with full parental consent and during the school day, on site.
 Assessments will be conducted no earlier than the start of the second term in Year 9.
 The assessor will be qualified specifically in assessing candidates for access arrangement to Level 7 and will have a detailed knowledge of the relevant JCQ Guidelines for Access Arrangements.
-All guidance specifically outlined in section 7.5 will be followed and can be found here.
+All guidance specifically outlined in section 7.5 will be followed.